moudsen/mailGraph/README.md

 # Installation pre-requisites
 The suggested installation path of this script is on the same host where Zabbix lives but outside the actual Zabbix directory, although it is possible to run the script entirely somewhere else (the code is webhook based, picking up information from Zabbix is via the front-end login and API).

-I've tested my code with Zabbix 5.0.x (LTS) on Linux with local Postfix.
+I've tested my code with Zabbix on Linux with local Postfix.
 Not sure if it can/will run in any Zabbix versions under 5 or on other environments as I have no facilities nor time available to test on any lower versions.

 # I'm assuming
+- That you have Composer, CURL and PHP installed
 - You are familiar with "composer"
 - You know how to configure and secure a webserver/virtual host (Apache, NGINX, etc.)
-- That you have CURL and PHP installed
 - That you are familiar with Zabbix 5.x (specifically for setting up "Actions")

+This code has been tested with the following software versions:
+- Zabbix 5.0.5
+- PHP v7.4.6
+- Swiftmailer v6.2.5
+- Twig v3.3.0
+- Curl 7.61.1

 # Prepare the installation
 - Download or clone this repository